 While 2020 was a terrible year for countless people, it was not a bad year all around for certain businesses, industries, and the people involved with them.
 It was the year that has brought more than just a couple of opportunities to a wide range of industries that might have seen their end in a couple of years.

 Covid-19 was also responsible for the death or partial collapse of some industries, but today we are taking a closer look at those that either managed to break through or were helped by the virus itself.

 Here are six of the business markets that boomed in 2020 despite – or because of – the COVID-19 pandemic!
-These markets and industries continue to boom as well in 2021 and 2022 for a lot of the same reasons, some even thriving into 2023.
+These 6 major markets and industries continue to boom as well in 2021 and 2022 for a lot of the same reasons, some even thriving into 2023.